To help you navigate this tricky life stage, we share seven bite-sized practical steps to consider when preparing to care.

-Whether you know your family is entering the realms of caring for elderly relatives, already in the thick of it or can see the phase just looming on the horizon, the issues that were discussed are sure to help you navigate this tricky life stage.
+Whether you know your family is entering the realms of caring for elderly relatives, you’re already in the thick of it, or you can see the phase just looming on the horizon, hopefully you’ll find these seven steps helpful.

 1. Face the Near Future Together

 - Prepare ahead for the difficult conversations, think about the language you use, and enabling your elderly relative to still feel they have a say and control over their decision-making